Berkanktk/YoutubeDownloader/README.md

 # YoutubeDownloader
-A simple command line program for downloading and analyzing videoes files from YouTube.
+A simple command line program for downloading and analyzing videoes from YouTube.

-Made for educational purposes only and not for commercial use.
+Made for educational purposes only.
+Do not use it for commercial use.

 ## Usage
 ### With Executable